apache/pekko/akka-docs/src/main/paradox/routing.md

 ### PoisonPill Messages

-A @apidoc[akka.actor.PoisonPill] message has special handling for all actors, including for routers.
+A @apidoc[actor.PoisonPill] message has special handling for all actors, including for routers.
 When any actor receives a `PoisonPill` message, that actor will be stopped.
 See the @ref:[PoisonPill](actors.md#poison-pill) documentation for details.